paritytrading/nassau/tests/soupbintcp-perf-test/README.md

 Nassau SoupBinTCP Performance Test
 ==================================

-Nassau SoupBinTCP Performance Test is a simple latency benchmark for the NASDAQ SoupBinTCP 3.00 implementation.
+Nassau SoupBinTCP Performance Test is a simple benchmark for the SoupBinTCP implementation.

 Usage